 exam (NCLEX-RN) to become a Registered Nurse.
 This Nursing program has the full approval of the New Hampshire Board of Nursing.

-This nursing education program is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).
+This nursing education program is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Questions about accreditation of the nursing program should be addressed to the Accreditation Commission for Education in Nursing, 3343 Peachtreee Rd, NE, Suite 850, Atlanta, Ga.
 30326.
 Phone: (404) 975-5000.
 ACEN@ACENursing.org

 Graduates of the program will be prepared to: